Employment litigation charging information

 Our specialist employment law team can assist you with an employment claim.

 In the initial telephone call we aim to get a brief background of your case with a view to establishing whether it is sensible for you to be instructing a solicitor and how experienced a solicitor you are likely to need.
-We do not charge for the initial call.
+We do not charge for the initial call if you decide not to proceed any further.

 Hourly rates

-Unless we have agreed in writing to assess your case for free (or for a fixed price) we will charge for our services, from the first meeting onwards, applying our hourly rates.
-Our current range of hourly rates for members of the team is from £165 plus VAT to £450 plus VAT per hour.
-You will be informed of the hourly rate you will be charged before the first meeting.
+Unless we have agreed in writing to assess your case for free (or for a fixed price) we will charge for our services, from the first call or meeting onwards, applying our hourly rates.
+Our current range of hourly rates for members of the team is from £260 plus VAT to £510 plus VAT.
+You will be informed of the hourly rate you will be charged.
 If you do not believe you have been provided with this information, please ensure that you ask the solicitor concerned what the rate is before attending any meeting.

 Legal expenses insurance